hasura/graphql-engine/graphql/manual/getting-started/heroku-simple.rst

 -----------------------

 That's it!
 Head to https://YOUR_HEROKU_APP.herokuapp.com and open your app.
-You should see the hasura console.
+You should see the Hasura console.

 .. image:: ../../../img/graphql/manual/getting-started/heroku-app-deployed.png